 Sunshines occur where they are stocked by the FWC--typically in community lakes or waters with an abundance of shad.

-Sunshines are voracious feeders and consume any kind of small fish including threadfin and gizzard shad.
+Sunshines consume small fish including threadfin and gizzard shad.
 Young fish also feed on mayflies and crustaceans.
 Sunshines travel and feed in schools with peak activity in early morning or evening.